Ovulation Calculator

 How does your menstrual cycle work?

-Right now, your body is shedding a combination of the lining of your womb (called the endometrium) and actual blood.
-You won't know whether your egg has been fertilised for another month but can still do things to focus on your fertility, such as eating a healthier diet and reducing your alcohol and caffeine intake.
+While the average menstrual cycle lasts 28 days, anything from 22 to 36 days is perfectly normal.
+During the cycle, your body is shedding a combination of the lining of your womb (called the endometrium) and actual blood.
+You won't know whether your egg has been fertilised for another month but can still do things to focus on your fertility, such as exercising, eating a healthier diet and reducing your alcohol and caffeine intake.

 Week 2: The lining of your womb thickens ready for fertilisation, and eggs begin to mature in the ovary.

 Week 3: This week, your levels of lutenising hormones (LH) and follicle stimulating hormone (FSH) will rise, stimulating the production of follicles in your ovaries.
 Usually, one ovulation follicle will become larger than the others and will produce the egg.
 That follicle will also start to produce oestrogen - the clever hormone that tells your body to start thickening the lining of the womb for implantation.
-If sperm is present at the moment of ovulation, or 24 hours after the egg is released, the egg may be fertilised.
+If sperm is present at the moment of ovulation, or 24 hours after the egg is released, the egg can be fertilised.

 Week 4: If fertilised, the egg will now travel from the fallopian tube to your uterus and divide into 16 identical cells.
 If the egg has not been fertilised, the egg is re-absorbed, hormone levels drop and your menstrual cycle begins again with your next period.